hassanwasfy/iTell/README.md

 ## **Conclusion**
 `ScreenTracker` is an essential utility for tracking user navigation in Android apps, offering simplicity, efficiency, and flexibility.
 Whether for debugging or analytics, it seamlessly integrates into your app with minimal setup.

+## License

+This project is licensed under a dual-license model:

+1. **Personal/Non-Commercial Use**:
+   - Licensed under a free, non-commercial license.
+   - For personal and educational use only.
+   - Commercial use is prohibited.

+2. **Commercial Use**:
+   - A commercial license must be purchased.
+   - Contact hassanwasfy7@gmail.com for details.

+By using this software, you agree to the terms of the appropriate license.